 Path: <SDK_PATH>/boards/evkbimxrt1010/demo_apps/sai

-How to use sai driver with EDMA, interrupt, record and playback features.
+How to use SAI driver with EDMA, interrupt, record and playback features.

 Path: <SDK_PATH>/boards/evkbimxrt1010/driver_examples/sai